UCHI-DB/DoubleCompression/README.md

 - Implement SprintzFIRE, which is outlined in the Sprintz paper as an alternative, more complex learning-based predictor that may lead to lower CRs for Sprintz than the current system of using xoring with the previous value (which itself if better than SprintzDelta).
 - Investigate compression of ints and run the outputs of ToInt through those for decreased CRs for lossy compression - this may involve modifying Gorilla, Sprintz, and (D)FCM to work for ints.
 - Investigate other double compression methods that I didn't get to.
 [FPC](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.388.2782&rep=rep1&type=pdf) boasts a very high throughput that should be investigated with our datasets, and it also uses rounding for (D)FCM, which we were meaning to investigate.
 A reference solution written in Go is available [here](https://github.com/spenczar/fpc).
-- Investigate what happens if, for each dataset in data, we make one long timeseries out of each individual timeseries.
-This may affect both the CR and throughput of each method, including gzip.
-One research paper suggested interpolating five values between the last value of one timeseries and the first value of another to smooth out the data and avoid artificial jumps.
 - Test all of the compression methods on other datasets, such as UCI, which may be less smooth and more random.

 # File Breakdown